 Angels in the snow is a Beginner level Strength exercise in the Exercise for Better Bones program.
 I call it “angels in the snow” because it reminds me of when I was a child and I would lie on the fresh snow and make an angel shape by moving my arms and legs.

 Angels in the Snow Exercise

-You want to start by getting down onto your back.
+You want to start the Angels in the Snow strength exercise by getting down onto your back.
 If you need some support under your head, this would be the time to put it there.

 You should feel this throughout your back.
 Good.

-Now, tip here.
-I don’t want you focusing on pushing your forearms in, because often times what will happen is, you’re using triceps and you end up hyper-extending or bending your elbow the opposite way, and it takes away from the benefit of the exercise.
+I don’t want you focusing on pushing your forearms inward.
+Often times what will happen is that you will use your triceps and you end up hyper-extending or bending your elbow the opposite way.
+This will take away from the benefit of the exercise.

 That’s it for Angels in the Snow.

 Osteoporosis Exercise Plan

 Visit my Osteoporosis Exercise Plan page for more information on this topic.